 When not to restore

 The two earliest variants of the 999 with spokes in the pilot are worth more if you don’t restore them.
 The very last version, with the Marx logo near the cab rather than near the nose, is also worth more if you leave it alone.
 One thing about restoration: You can’t undo it once you alter the train.
 So here’s a rundown of the 999 variations.

 When in doubt, I prefer just to clean it up, fix it if needed, and run it.

 Common variants of the 999 don’t have much value to lose, so they’re worth restoring and enjoying.
+And they have lead paint, with the hazards associated with that.
 A beater 999 is worth around $20, and while you won’t add much value to one by restoring it, it’s a very attractive locomotive once you’re done.

 The first question is whether to strip the old paint.
 Going by the book, you should.
 You’ll get a smoother finish overall if you do.
 But if the old paint is sticking pretty well, strictly speaking you don’t need to.